What is the typical daily schedule?

 Will there be any free time?

 Every evening there will be free time at the hostel once all programs have ended for the day.
 During service days and while we are on excursions, you must stay with the group.
-Toward the end of the week, we may offer several clearly defined times when you can enjoy free time within certain areas (the hostel, a café, a shopping area, etc.).
+Toward the end of the week, there will be several clearly defined times when you can enjoy free time within certain areas (the hostel, a café, a shopping area, etc.).

 How much spending money should I bring?